smucclaw/eu-ai-act/act.md

 c.  cooperate with national competent authorities, upon a reasoned request, on any action the latter takes in relation to the high-risk AI system.

-d.  comply with the registration obligations referred to in Article 51 or, if the registration is carried out by the provider itself, verify that the information referred to in point 3 of Annex VIII is correct.
+d.  comply with the registration obligations referred to in Article 51(1) and, if the registration of the system is carried out by the provider itself, verify that the information referred to in Annex VIII, Part II, 1 to 11, is correct..

 The authorised representative shall terminate the mandate if it has sufficient reasons to consider that the provider acts contrary to its obligations under this Regulation.
 In such a case, it shall also immediately inform the market surveillance authority of the Member State in which it is established, as well as, where applicable, the relevant notified body, about the termination of the mandate and the reasons thereof.